What is a Rimming? - Everything Need to Know

 What is Rimming?

-Rimming—also known as analingus—is a sexual activity where one person uses their mouth, lips, and tongue to stimulate the anus of another person.
-Unlike other terms you might run into on the internet, it's got one meaning: oral stimulation of the anus, whether for a partner or yourself if you're especially limber.
-It's nothing new either.
-Ancient texts and artwork hint this has been part of human sexuality for centuries.
+Rimming, also known as anilingus, is a sexual practice where one person uses their mouth, lips, or tongue to stimulate a partner’s anus.
+Unlike some ambiguous terms online, rimming has a clear meaning: oral stimulation of the anal area, whether for a partner or, for the particularly flexible, oneself.
+This practice isn’t new—ancient texts and artwork suggest it’s been part of human sexuality for centuries.

 Is Rimming Popular?